Cannabis Light Schedules: Vegetative Stage vs Flowering Stage

 For growers starting with cannabis clones, generally you should wait a few weeks longer than with seeds.
 Cannabis clones are more prone to flowering early outdoors than seeds, so you might want to put your clones out in late Spring or early Summer.
 (What are clones?)

 If you live in a cold climate, you must also wait until after the last frost before putting your plants outside.
-Freezing temps will kill cannabis plants.
+Freezing temps kill cannabis plants.
 Strain choice is very important.
 Some strains flower earlier than others.
 For outdoor growers in cold climates, it’s important to make sure you grow a strain that is matched up with your local weather, so that plants are ready for harvest before temperatures drop.

-Happy cannabis plants in the vegetative stageThe vegetative stage is one of the most important parts of the life of your cannabis plant.
+The vegetative stage is one of the most important parts of the life of your cannabis plant.

 The vegetative stage is the growing stage of the plant.
 When in veg, cannabis plants grow bigger and taller, growing only stems and leaves.
 As a grower, you are able to control the size and shape of your plants in the vegetative stage using simple training methods.

-During the entire vegetative stage the plant does not produce buds at all.
-It only grows stems and leaves.
 During the vegetative stage plants tend to grow very fast, especially when conditions are right.

 What keeps cannabis in the vegetative stage?